AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025240238

 Abstract

 Maintaining bone formation in microgravity/weightless environments remains a major challenge.
-In weightlessness, osteocytes act as mechanosensors to inhibit Wnt canonical signaling and bone formation by secreting sclerostin.
+Under weightless conditions, osteocytes act as mechanosensors to inhibit Wnt canonical signaling and bone formation by secreting sclerostin.
 This study explores whether osteocytic Wnt7b can counteract microgravity-induced bone loss through Wnt non-canonical signaling.
-Unlike previous bioprinting focusing on structural scaffolds or generic cell types, a novel bioprinted scaffold consisting of polycaprolactone (supportive) and osteocyte (functional) hydrogels was constructed.
-Osteocytes overexpressing Wnt7b were co-cultured with bone marrow stromal cells (ST2) in a 3D biomimetic weightless bio-microenvironmental system (3D-BWBM) to assess osteogenic and lipogenic differentiation.
-The results showed that osteocytic Wnt7b enhanced osteogenic differentiation and mineralization of ST2 cells via the Wnt non-canonical pathway PKCδ, while suppressing the expression of lipogenic markers (Pparg, Cebpa) and adipogenesis.
-RT-qPCR analysis showed elevated expression of Sost and Mef2C, down-regulation of the Wnt target gene Opg, and elevated expression of pro-osteoclastogenic cytokine RANKL and pro-inflammatory cytokines TNFα and IL-1β, thus validating the microgravity effect.
-Unlike conventional 2D culture of RCCS™ cells, the 3D hydrogels were printed with tunnels (500 μm) for efficient nutrient/metabolite exchange, resulting in good cell growth, high cell viability (97%), and a 6-fold increase in proliferative activity within 7 days.
-Wnt7b osteocytes were still able to maintain the osteogenic differentiation of ST2 cells as evidenced by elevated alkaline phosphatase activity, mineralization (1.8-fold increase), and a decrease in osteoblast marker genes (Alpl, Runx2, Col1a1).
-In conclusion, Wnt7b-PCKδ signaling counteracts microgravity-induced bone loss, and future in vivo osteocytic Wnt7b studies will confirm this causal relationship.
+Unlike previous bioprinting studies that focused on structural scaffolds or generic cell types, a novel bioprinted scaffold consisting of polycaprolactone (supportive) and osteocyte (functional) hydrogels was constructed in this study.
+Osteocytes overexpressing Wnt7b were co-cultured with bone marrow stromal cells (ST2) in a 3D biomimetic weightless biomicroenvironmental system (3D-BWBM) to assess osteogenic and lipogenic differentiation.
+The results indicated that osteocytic Wnt7b enhanced osteogenic differentiation and mineralization of ST2 cells via the Wnt non-canonical pathway PKCδ, while suppressing the expression of lipogenic markers (Pparg, Cebpa) and adipogenesis.
+Reverse transcription quantitative polymerase chain reaction (RT-qPCR) analysis revealed elevated expression of Sost and Mef2c, downregulation of the Wnt target gene Opg, and elevated expression of pro-osteoclastogenic cytokine Rankl and pro-inflammatory cytokines Tnfa and Il1b, thus validating the microgravity effect.
+Unlike conventional 2D culture of RCCS™ cells, the 3D hydrogels were printed with tunnels (500 μm) for efficient nutrient/ metabolite exchange, resulting in good cell growth, high cell viability (97%), and a six-fold increase in proliferative activity within 7 days.
+Wnt7b osteocytes were still able to maintain the osteogenic differentiation of ST2 cells, as evidenced by elevated alkaline phosphatase activity, mineralization (1.8-fold increase), and a decrease in osteoblast marker genes (Alpl, Runx2, Col1a1).
+In conclusion, Wnt7b-PCKδ signaling counteracts microgravity-induced bone loss, and further in vivo studies on osteocytic Wnt7b are warranted to confirm this causal relationship.

 Keywords